 That is, fruitfulness comes from working conceptual schemes together, making them contingent in the side-by-side sense, from moving back-and-forth between them, not from ascending out of them all.
 Without returning systrophe to the heart of Meillassoux’s paradigm, without adding prepositions back to his ellipses, After Finitude performs two kinds of cosmic exile.
 The first is Quine’s: this thought-style exiles itself into the cosmos.
 It takes an outside vantage, allowing philosophers (and literary theorists) to see “themselves as presiding over a tribunal of pure reason,” as legislating disciplinary bounds, as handling the really R/real.
 The second is one Quine might not have foreseen: this thought-style exiles the cosmos itself.
 With pure reason allegedly encroached by math and physics, theory can reclaim its prestige by presiding over a tribunal of pure unreason, from which reason emerges and on which it is contingent (viz.
 Meillassoux, also François Laruelle and “non-philosophy”).
 This is the regressive and foundationalist move we make when, for example, we state or imply that, yet elide how, poetry is about or even is ecology, ontology, affect, history, or otherwise, though plenty of tough questions call to us from the “is” that brings these fields together, if it’s more than “the fantastic interdisciplinary nothingness of metaphor.”
 This is also the move we make when we both substitute an authoritative gesture at a field for authority in that field and disavow authority in general or authorities outside our fields—Benjamin’s “noncommittal knowledge” or Liu’s “detached immanence”—though plenty of problems ask us to bring such fields together.

-Instead of cosmic exile, I want to explore the borderless, free flow of ideas between cosmoi, disciplinary fields as an open-field commons, before the enclosure that transformed the Georgian era set off a series of enclosures (of knowledge, culture, biology, etc.) amid which we still find ourselves.
+Instead of cosmic exile, I want to explore the borderless free flow of ideas between cosmoi, disciplinary fields as an open-field commons, before the enclosure that transformed the Georgian era set off a series of enclosures (of knowledge, culture, biology, etc.) amid which we still find ourselves.
 There’s no one contingency, but all kinds, visibly so in farming, which is another one of my systrophe of examples.
 I’m editing this paper in spring, the season in which every decision—when to clean the germination greenhouse, how to plant a new variety of cantaloupe, what old blueberry growth needs to be pruned, who will rake the straw off the strawberries—has effects amplified a hundredfold some months from now, even more so because this season these sensitively dependent decisions are made during the manifold uncertainties of a pandemic.
 This is the Lorenz attractor, butterfly effect, path-dependency kind of “contingency” with which we Romanticists are most familiar, not least because of Meillassoux.
 It also shows up in the way farmers rely on their previous decisions, review their past seasons, and stick with what worked as much as possible—a reliance on tradition that might raise the hackles of the critical Romanticist, but one that such a Romanticist shares, at least in continuing to consult two-hundred-year-old poetry.